SlimeVR/SlimeVR-Installer/windows/web/README.md

 An NSIS-based web installer for SlimeVR components.
 It includes:

 * Downloading and unpacking SlimeVR Server and SlimeVR Driver into installation directory.
-* Dynamic registration/unregistration of SlimeVR Driver in SteamVR.
+* Dynamic registration/unregistration of SlimeVR Driver in SteamVR (requires Powershell).
 * Downloading JRE 11 from [Adoptium project](https://adoptium.net/).

 ## Used plugins